Allergy Shots in Syracuse, NY: What to Know

 - Cancel anytime

 Syracuse allergist costs are approximately 10% below the New York state average, reflecting central New York's lower cost of living.
 With Syracuse ranking #51 on AAFA's allergy list, specialist demand is moderate but consistent.
-Curex offers sublingual immunotherapy at $59/month, well below a single Syracuse allergist visit.
+Curex offers at-home SCIT (allergy shots) at $129/month, well below the cost of a traditional Year 1 shot program in Syracuse.

 Ready to skip the surprise bills?